 Or International Baccalaureate: 24 Points

-And GCSE (min grade C) at least three subjects including:
+And GCSE (min grade C or 4/5) at least three subjects including:

 Mathematics or a science or equivalent level 2 qualifications

 And IELTS (English Proficiency) 6.0 overall with 6.0 in writing or equivalent

 Mature student entry is dependent on an individual's experience and qualifications.

 PLEASE CLICK HERE TO APPLY FOR THIS COURSE THROUGH UCAS:

 For further information on entry requirements please see this page.